jameslockman/CEP-Resources/CEP_12.x/Documentation/CEP 12 HTML Extension Cookbook.md

 	 - A Modeless Dialog type opens a new extension window but doesn't force the user to interact with the extension window.
  - **Custom (Since CEP 5.0)**
 	 - This type is for invisible extensions.
 An invisible extension remains hidden and never becomes visible during its whole life cycle.
 Read "Invisible HTML Extensions" for more details.
+ - **Embedded (Bridge only)**
+	 - This is supported by Bridge, and appears to function identically to Panel.

 ### Applications Integrated with CEP